 The Center for Financial Security held a webinar on November 14, 2018, which explored findings from a new study that examines the relationship of reverse mortgage borrowing with older adults’ satisfaction with their financial situation, housing, health, and daily life/leisure as well as with life as a whole.
 Cäzilia Loibl, researcher from The Ohio State University, discussed the study objectives, methodology, findings, and implications.
 Discussants from ESOP (Empowering and Strengthening Ohio’s People), a subsidiary of the Benjamin Rose Institute on Aging, shared their practitioner perspectives on the broader subject of older adult financial security, housing, and the issues that face older adult populations in reaching financial well-being and overall life well-being.

-Associate Professor, Department Human Sciences
+Professor, Department Human Sciences

 State Extension Specialist for Family Financial Management

 College of Education and Human Ecology

 Areas of Research Interest: Behavioral Aspects of Health, Consumer Economics, Family and Consumer Sciences.
 Family Financial Services, Family Resource Management Studies, Housing and Human Environments, Social Policy and Population.